AxelTahmid/million-customers/README.md

 request returns execution time in `ms - miliseconds`.

+This will trigger the process. given csv will be parsed, processed, inserted to sql and simultaneously filtered data written to `data/output`

 ## Note
 if you get errors related to columns breaking, use a proper `csv` file.
-Or use `VSCode` and regex to filter it.
+Or use `VSCode` and regex to filter it. the `csv` values are in `data/output` folder